 The price of food has skyrocketed in recent times due to supply chain shocks for imported goods.

 If you like to eat fruit, you will pay almost triple or quadruple the price for most fruit in Japan.
-Grapes, strawberries, tomatoes, apples, etc. are dependent upon the season of the year, but fruit is extremely expensive in Japan.
+Grapes, strawberries, tomatoes, and apples are dependent upon the season of the year, but fruit is expensive in Japan, though it comes with good quality.

 This cost is usually reasonable and based on your spending patterns and what you need.
 You can buy most beauty essentials at drug stores, and quality clothes are cheap at places like Uniqlo or GU.